-- Sensor picks up the actual control performance.
+- The sensor picks up the actual control performance.

-- Sensor reports actual performance to the comparator.
+- The sensor reports actual performance to the comparator.

 - Comparator compares the actual with standard and if a difference is found, provide corresponding correction signal to the actuator.

-- Actuator activates the human or technological processes.
+- The actuator activates the human or technological processes.

 - Process reacts to restore conformance to the standard.